-The E-2 visa is a non-immigrant visa, available to countries from nations which have bilateral investment, commerce, and navigation treaties with the United States.
-Individuals who qualify will have made a substantial investment in a United States company, and wish to come to the U.S. to develop and direct the business operations of that enterprise.
-You may check the list of qualifying countries through the USCIS.
+The E-2 visa is a non-immigrant visa that is available to citizens of that have bilateral investment, commerce, and navigation treaties with the United States.1 In order to qualify for the visa,, the applicant must have made a substantial investment in a United States company.
+The visa allows the investor to come to the United States to develop and direct the business operations of that enterprise.

 Alien investors who meet the following requirements may qualify for an E-2 visa: